Lanhee Chen: Amtrak Board of Directors

-Media personality
+Media

-Chen was named a CNN Political Commentator in 2016, and is believed to be the first Asian American to hold that position.
+Chen was a CNN political commentator in 2016, and is believed to be the first Asian American to hold that position.
 He is often on television and radio, and frequently appears on a variety of networks, including ABC, CBS, NBC, CNN, MSNBC, FOX News, CNBC, FOX Business Network, Bloomberg TV and the BBC.
 He has appeared as a roundtable guest on ABC This Week, Face the Nation, Meet the Press, and Fox News Sunday and is a guest on top television political programming, including MSNBC's Morning Joe and MTP Daily, and CNN's State of the Union and The Lead with Jake Tapper.
 Chen is also a frequent guest on the Hugh Hewitt Show, a conservative talk radio program.
 He was also one of the lead commentators on Bloomberg TV's 2014 election night coverage with Mark Halperin and John Heilemann.
-He is a favorite guest on the libertarian talk radio show, The Armstrong and Getty Show.

-He periodically hosts a podcast called "Crossing Lines with Lanhee Chen".
+He periodically hosts a podcast called "Crossing Lines with Lanhee Chen."

 Academic

 Chen holds multiple appointments at Stanford University.
 In addition to his roles at the Hoover Institution, School of Law, and Public Policy Program, he is also an affiliated faculty member of the Center on Democracy, Development and the Rule of Law in the Freeman-Spogli Institute for International Studies and on the Faculty Steering Committee of the Haas Center for Public Service.
 In 2017, Chen served as the William E. Simon Distinguished Visiting Professor at the School of Public Policy at Pepperdine University.
 From 2010 to 2011, he was a visiting scholar at the Institute for Governmental Studies at the University of California, Berkeley.
 During his time as a graduate student, Chen taught extensively as a teaching fellow and won the Harvard University Certificate for Distinction in Teaching eight times.
+He ran for a position on Harvard University’s Board of Overseers in May 2025.